connerturmon/chipper-old/README.md

 ```
 "#include <SDL.h>"
 ```
 and then build.
-Optionally, you compile through command line on Windows, but you may still need to change the SDL include.
+This depends on your system/IDE.

 ## Using Chipper